ashconnell/physx-js/README.md

 # Making a build

-You can modify and/or build this yourself to create js and wasm files:
+You can modify and/or build this yourself to create js and wasm files.

+The only dependencies you need are Docker and Node/NPM.
+All other dependencies are managed inside the docker image.

 ```
 // clone this repo